qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

-Click on the small button at the left of the textbox to toggle between the Coordinate option and the |extents| :guilabel:`Extents` option that displays the coordinates of the current lower leftmost and upper rightmost points of the map view in map units.
+Click on the small button at the left of the textbox to toggle between the Coordinate option and the |extents| :guilabel:`Extents` option that displays the coordinates of the current lower leftmost and upper rightmost corner of the map view in map units.

 Next to the coordinate display you will find the :guilabel:`Scale` display.
 It shows the scale of the map view.
-There is a scale selector, which allows you to choose between :ref:`predefined and custom scales <predefinedscales>` to apply to the map view.
+There is a scale selector, which allows you to choose between :ref:`predefined and custom scales <predefinedscales>`.

 .. index:: Magnification
 .. _magnifier: